radiantlogic-v8/documentation-eoc/documentation/getting-started/overview.md

 ## Account settings

-A user avatar is always located in the upper right corner of the Env Ops Center user interface.
+A user avatar is always located in the upper right corner of the Environment Operations Center user interface.
 Select the avatar to expand your account dropdown menu.

 ![image description](Media/profile-icon.png)

 The dropdown displays your name, email, and permissions associated with the account.
-From the dropdown menu you can navigate to your **Account Settings**, access the **Help** center, or **Logout** of Env Ops Center.
+From the dropdown menu you can navigate to your **Account Settings**, access the **Help** center, or **Logout** of Environment Operations Center.

 For information on managing your account settings, see the [account settings](../admin/account-settings/update-account.md) guide.